 The supervisory committee is a group of faculty members who supervise and approve qualifications for the Ph.D. degree.
 The committee should be appointed as soon as possible, but no later than the end of the second semester.
 The Graduate School may put a hold on the student's record if they do not meet this requirement.
 The committee consists of four or more members with at least two of the members having Graduate Faculty status in the ECE department.
-The committee chairperson must have Graduate Faculty status and be from the ECE department.
-One member of the committee must be from a discipline outside of the department and must maintain graduate faculty status in their respective department.
+The committee chairperson must have Graduate Faculty status and be from the ECE department or have an appointment in the ECE department.

+maintain graduate faculty status in their respective department.